|

 - Add

-to the boil, then simmer for about 15 minutes until
+the boil, then simmer for about 15 minutes until all the

 - Purée

-a touch more stock or water to loosen the consistency
+touch more stock or water to loosen the consistency if necessary.

 - Reheat

-with a good blob of crème fraîche on top, a few fennel
+a good blob of crème fraîche on top, a few fennel fronds

-fronds if you have them, and plenty of freshly ground
+if you have them, and plenty of freshly ground black pepper.

 Makes 4